top of page

 Central to Japanese acupuncture is the concept of tonification, underpinned by the belief that all ailments stem from deficiencies within the body.
 A key tenet of this practice is the emphasis on gentle needling techniques, as painless needling is viewed as a method to tonify the body effectively where painful needling can only sedate.

-Module 2: Four Deficiency Patterns, Needling Practice
+Module 2: Four Deficiency Patterns, Meridian Patterns, and Needling Practice

 Module 2 delves deeper into the intricacies of the Four Deficiency Patterns.
 Through a combination of theoretical teachings and hands-on needling practice, students will further refine their skills and understanding of this essential aspect of Japanese acupuncture.